AndreaDiotallevi/learning-journal/daily-notes.md

 - Workshop on process modelling, applied to HTTP request/response cycle: we were divided in groups of five to discuss about HTTP GET and POST requests, draw a diagram and explain what headers are and what is the flow of the protocol.

 - I paired with Andrew on the web development project and it was interesting as it represented a complete new territory to me.
 I liked the fact that we went step by step trying to solve the challenges on our own and not rushing through without having understood the concepts.

+### Day 17 - Wednesday 27th November 2019

+- Attended the "empathy workshop" in the morning and I enjoyed the sharing part at the end where everybody had to share something they liked about the person on the left.
+I also loved the phrase: "Try to be interested, not interesting".

+- I paired with Charlie and it was a funny session.
+I enjoyed his use of sense of humor towards code challenges.
+I also helped him understanding things, while I was the navigator, which it was a success for me.